 Mr. Olson was Solicitor General of the United States during the period 2001-2004.
 From 1981-1984, he was Assistant Attorney General in charge of the Office of Legal Counsel in the U.S. Department of Justice.
 Except for those two intervals, he has been a lawyer with Gibson, Dunn & Crutcher in Los Angeles and Washington, D.C. since 1965.

 Selected by Time magazine in 2010 as one of the 100 most influential people in the world, Mr. Olson is one of the nation's premier appellate and United States Supreme Court advocates.
-He has argued 61 cases in the Supreme Court, including the two Bush v.
+He has argued 62 cases in the Supreme Court, including the two Bush v.
 Gore cases arising out of the 2000 presidential election, Citizens United v.
 Federal Election Commission, and Hollingsworth v.
-Perry, the case affirming the overturning of California’s Proposition 8, banning same-sex marriages.
-He prevailed in over 75% of those arguments.
+Perry, the case upholding the overturning of California’s Proposition 8, banning same-sex marriages.
+He has prevailed in over 75% of those arguments.
 Mr. Olson's practice is concentrated on appellate and constitutional law, federal legislation, media and commercial disputes, and assisting clients with strategies for the containment, management and resolution of major legal crises occurring at the federal/state, criminal/civil and domestic/international levels.
 He has handled cases at all levels of state and federal court systems throughout the United States.

-Mr. Olson's Supreme Court arguments have included cases involving separation of powers; federalism; voting rights; the First Amendment; the Equal Protection and Due Process Clauses; jury trial rights; punitive damages; takings of property and just compensation; the Commerce Clause; taxation; criminal law; copyright; antitrust; securities; campaign finance; telecommunications; the environment; the internet; and other federal constitutional and statutory questions.
+Mr. Olson's Supreme Court arguments have included cases involving separation of powers; federalism; voting rights; the First Amendment; the Equal Protection and Due Process Clauses; jury trial rights; punitive damages; takings of property and just compensation; the Commerce Clause; taxation; criminal law; copyright; antitrust; securities; campaign finance; foreign sovereign immunities; telecommunications; the environment; the internet; and other federal constitutional and statutory questions.

 As Solicitor General, during the presidency of George W. Bush, Mr. Olson was the Government's principal advocate in the United States Supreme Court, responsible for supervising and coordinating all appellate litigation of the United States, and a legal adviser to the President and the Attorney General.
 As Assistant Attorney General for the Office of Legal Counsel during the Reagan Administration, Mr. Olson was the Executive Branch's principal legal adviser, rendering legal guidance to the President and to the heads of the Executive Branch departments on a wide range of constitutional and federal statutory questions, and assisting in formulating and articulating the Executive Branch's position on constitutional issues.